-- Action 1.1 Professional Development was implemented for staff to attend.
-The cost to attend was much higher than expected. - Action 1.3 Intervention and Enrichment Opportunities the challenge to after-school tutoring was based on the COVID impacts of the variant surges through the fall and winter seasons.
-When public health conditions improved and restrictions were lifted, we were able to provide tutoring services both during the school day and after school utilizing instructional aides and teachers resulting in a cost much higher than expected. - Action 1.4 Parent/Family Engagement was implemented successfully and the services/supplies purchased to implement this action was significantly higher than expected.
-The purchase of banners, ParentSquare, School Messenger were all utilized to continue to engage our families effectively. - Action 1.5 Intervention teachers and support staff salaries for direct student instruction were much higher than expected. - Action 1.8 Supplemental Instructional Materials and Licenses, and expenditures are lower due to the fact that the district was able to capitalize on the use of additional one-time funding sources. - .Action 1.9 College and Career Readiness The resignation of the certificated Jr. High CTE teacher prior to the start of the school year posed a significant challenge, we were not able to fill the vacant position. - Action 1.10 Supplemental Instructional Programs expenditures are lower due to the fact that the district was able to capitalize on the use of additional one-time funding sources.
+- Action 1.1 Professional Development was implemented for staff to attend to various learning opportunities with regard to California State Standards.
+The cost to attend was much higher than expected. - Action 1.3 -Intervention and Enrichment Opportunities Staffing shortages, increased absences, masking, and contact-tracing requirements resulted in a lack of after-school tutoring offerings for the majority of the school year.
+When public health conditions improved and many restrictions were lifted, after-school tutoring opportunities were made available for students, with priority offerings for targeted students with identified achievement gaps.
+This action was implemented as planned; yet funded with one-time ESSER dollars. - Action 1.4 Parent/Family Engagement was implemented successfully and the services/supplies purchased to implement this action were significantly higher than expected.
+The purchase of picnic tables for parent engagement, ParentSquare, School Messenger, and displays for the front offices were all utilized to continue to engage our families effectively. - Action 1.5 Intervention teachers and support staff salaries for direct student instruction were much higher than expected. - Action 1.8 Supplemental Instructional Materials and Licenses, and expenditures are lower due to the fact that the district was able to capitalize on the use of additional one-time funding sources. - Action 1.7 Update Technology to facilitate the use of digital components was implemented and the costs were much higher than planned.
+The salary of a Technology Assistant as well as the purchase of various technology supplies for student access to devices were significantly higher than expected.